BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Click on the Export Icon for "Share 1".
 1. [  ] Scroll down to "Save to Files" and select it.
 1. [  ] "Save" the file to your MicroSD Card.
-   1. The MicroSD card will typically be after your iPhone and iCloud, visible as a drive icon.
+   1. The MicroSD card will typically be on the files list after your iPhone and iCloud, visible as a drive icon.
    1. You will typically want to create a folder, such as "Recovery SSKR" and save to that.
 1. [  ] Remove MicroSD Card #1; insert MicroSD Card #2[^18].
 1. [  ] Click on the Export Icon for "Share 2"[^19], and export it to your new MicrOSD card, preferably in a folder.